 Let’s leave that aside.
 In fact the majority of CICs are limited by guarantee and are more genuinely non-profit in form.
-There is, however, a catch.
+There are, however, a couple of massive catches.
 The directors of a CIC can pay themselves whatever they can argue could reasonably be seen as necessary, as long as they are still fulfilling their social objectives.
 As determined by the aforementioned ‘light touch’ regulator.
 A CIC with a turnover of some millions a year could in theory pay the directors a million a year, if they could argue that without the salary they couldn’t retain the talent they need.
 Is it still a non-profit?
 This raises the aforementioned scenario of people putting in hundreds of volunteer hours for a supposed non-profit while the directors are buying holiday homes in the Mediterranean.

-You might not abuse your position so, but can you be so sure of your successors?
+You, the current director, might not abuse your position so, but can you be so sure of your successors?
 We only need to look at Housing Associations for a case study in organisational mission drift, in part driven by the high salaries CEOs have been able to pay themselves.

 A word too on putting an informal democratic structure on top of an undemocratic CIC: I’m told that the Centre for Alternative Technology in Wales acted for years like a co-operative, and those involved assumed that’s what it was.
 But it never took a co-operative legal form, so when it ran into trouble, new leadership bulldozed aside the democracy people had assumed was one of the core values of the organisation.
 CAT is at least a charity, but the lesson is that informal structures can be dispensed with any time the CIC directors get tired of them.